 The targets presented in this chapter serve as fixed benchmarks against which past, present, and future performance can be evaluated.
 These targets are consistent with federal and state performance requirements and were developed based on analysis of what can be achieved for different levels of funding over the next ten years, assuming application of effective asset lifecycle management strategies.

-Table II-2 shows NMDOT's 10-year projections for NHS bridges and pavement conditions respectively based on current funding, and also presents the current (2016) value of the measure.
+Tables II-1 and II-2 show NMDOT's 10-year projections for NHS bridge and pavement condition respectively based on current funding.
+Each table also presents the current (2016) value of the measure.